With more than 20 years’ experience in communications, Lucy provides strategic direction on a range of accounts at Freshwater.

-At Freshwater he was appointed as the project director for the UK Investment Summit, which was jointly hosted by the Welsh and UK Governments, showcasing 20 innovative British companies to global c-suite executives.
+At Freshwater he was appointed as the project director for the UK Investment Summit, which was jointly hosted by the Welsh and UK Governments, showcasing 20 innovative British companies to global C-suite executives.

 He has also managed the Taiwan External Trade Council’s product press conference at the world’s leading security technology show, IFSEC at London’s ExCel centre.

 Since July 2013, Aled has been the event director for a plethora of Unite the Union’s membership events.
-These high-profile conferences see him plan, manage and execute a high volume of fringes, exhibitions, plenaries and the main conference itself, which has hosted speakers such as Jeremy Corbyn and Frances O’Grady, alongside thousands of its delegates.
+These high-profile conferences see him plan, manage and execute a high volume of fringes, exhibitions, plenaries and the main conference itself, which has hosted speakers such as Jeremy Corbyn and Frances O’Grady, alongside thousands of delegates.

 Aled has previously organised and managed events, roadshows, award ceremonies and launches for clients including Visit Wales, Linde, Welsh Government, Qatar Gas, Barburrito and Nintendo.

 A graduate in Business and Marketing, Aled is also recognised as a full member of the Chartered Institute of Marketing (CIM).